chun-eric/active-directory-homelab/README.md

 <br/>
 This project would replicate a mini corporate network for a small to medium sized business.
 Imagine a new staff being hired, we create a new user via a script, assign a new account through a Domain Controller.
-The new higher would login with their corporate credentials onto a laptop in the domain we created.
+The new hire would login with their corporate credentials onto a laptop in the domain we created.
-All internet traffic is directed through domain controller.
+All internet traffic would be directed through a domain controller.

-What a great project.
+This concludes the project.

+Thank you for reading until the end.
 <br/>
 <br/>
 <br/>